in

 Kitchen island lighting, however, is specifically designed to be hung over kitchen islands.
 They hang lower than most track lighting fixtures, in what is supposed to be a good height to illuminate a kitchen counter, providing cooks enough light to work in.

-While it was designed for kitchen use, island lighting can also be hung over a work desk or table to provide task lighting.
+While designed for kitchen use, island lighting can also be hung over a work desk or table to provide task lighting.

 Utility Lighting